u-boot/u-boot/doc/driver-model/README.txt

    to be sure that no hardware is running, it should be enough to remove all devices.

    d.
-The device memory is freed (platform data, private data, uclass data).
+The device memory is freed (platform data, private data, uclass data, parent data).

    Note: Because the platform data for a U_BOOT_DEVICE() is defined with a static pointer, it is not de-allocated during the remove() method.
 For